Sandipgit7/Learning-git/README.md

 # Learning-git
-This is my first Git Repository
+This is my first Git Repository.
+Welcome to GitHub learning.
+My Name is Sandip.